xinyu0/earth_day_2015_styleguide/colors.md

 ---

 <p>The primary color will be used for icons, background, highlighted elements like buttons or links.
 Secondary colors will be used for dates.<br>
-When used for background, please set the opacity as 0.8. </p>
+When used for background, please set the opacity to 0.8. </p>

 <h3>Primary Colors</h3>